-Information on the effects of the tuna fisheries on striped marlin is found in Document SAC-01-10.
-Swordfish and other billfishes are not addressed at this meeting.
+Information on the effects of the tuna fisheries on swordfish is found in Document SAC-02-09.
+Other billfishes are not addressed at this meeting.

 2.3.1.
 Black marlin, sailfish, and shortbill spearfish

 No recent stock assessments have been made for these species, although there are some data published jointly by scientists of the National Research Institute of Far Seas Fisheries (NRIFSF) of Japan and the IATTC in the IATTC Bulletin series that show trends in catches, effort, and catches per unit of effort (CPUEs).